jaspector

 The reviewed materials do not provide a Philadelphia-specific building permit summary, but the local zoning ordinance states a building permit is required before erection, alteration, or use changes.

+Not all construction work requires a permit in Philadelphia (Loudon portion), TN.
 The following work is generally exempt: No Philadelphia-specific exemption list was located in the reviewed sources.; Thin data: confirm directly with the county office or the local zoning text before assuming exemptions..
 Note: confirm directly with the county office or the local zoning text before assuming exemptions.
+When in doubt, confirm with the local building department before starting work.